quadshot/opentickets-community/readme.txt

 * initial public release

 == Upgrade Notice ==

+= 1.15.0 =
+This update completely changes how the tickets are displayed to the end user.
+If you have a custom ticket template, you are going to need to update your custom template in order to be compatible.

 = 1.14.14 =
 This update repairs the php syntax problems of the last update, dealing with the script security.
 Apologies.